benjaminpetersen/firebase-react-boiler/Domains.md

-# Intro
+# Introduction

+## Data Model:

+### Format:

+The data model consists of 3 parts that map from 1-2, 2-3.

+    1. ntRawFile: Each document consists of an ntRawFile, which is simple text file that includes pseudo xml.
+It's pseudo because the opening and closing tags can overlap one another.
+YJS will store edits to this.
+    2. ntObjectModel: The ntRawFile then gets mapped into the ntObjectModel, which has ntTextNodes interspersed with objects that represent the xml tags.
+Things like bold open, bold close, picture list.
+    3. HTML: DOM specific decisions will need to be made

+### Editing:

+All user edits happen from the DOM form.
+Presumeably edits will be: 1.
+Inserts 2.
+Deletes 3.
+Enclosures (wrapping something in a new tag) 4.
+De-enclosures (removing a tag)

+I think in order to simplify there will be a step following edits called normalization - where we delete any empty tags that have no effect if they're empty.

+This gives us the opportunity to insert and delete and really only worry about text nodes.
+The mapping should be quite simple

+3 and 4 are much more complicated: 3.
+Enclosures - If the tag is open, omit the open tag, scan for the close tag, delete it,

+## Domain Modelling

+### Introduction

 Sort of a feature list with in app names and descriptions for development.
-This material will be written many times, it's important to keep it brief and distinct from other words.
+These words will show up in code alot, it's important to keep the words short, quickly recognizable, and distinct from other business words and coding concepts/words.

 nt - the app shorthand.
 Short for note taker.
 Use in place of a company name because those change.

-## Feature list
+### Feature list

 1. inis (short for initiatives) - simple regex in a document that populate a list of actions on the side.
 You could write remind me in 10 minutes, and it would trigger a button that requires confirmation before setting a reminder.
 I think there'll be a limit for a match of 100 chars either side of changes. and only scan on change?
 2. rs (short for Rollback Stack) - a history of all changes made and annotations of which user made them